meaghandowney/datajournalism-fall23/assignment3.md

 # ASSIGNMENT 3: CLEANING DATA

-* The link to the original dataset can be found [here](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/voting-historical-time-series.html) and is listed as Table A-1.
+* The link to the original dataset can be found [here]

 * This  dataset included a lot of demographic information so the only "cleaning" I did was make a separate sheet with the demographic information I needed.
 In this case, the data I was looking for was voter turnout for the 18-24 age group in presidential elections since 2004.